 The College Chapel, dedicated to Saint Joseph, the patron of the College, was built in 1910.
 It is of modified Gothic architecture.
+A major restoration of the Chapel was completed in 2004.

 Quinlan Hall, named in honor of Spring Hill's second founder, Bishop Quinlan, is the main classroom building of the College.
 It houses the Division of Nursing on the first floor and the Division of Social Sciences on the third floor.
 Erected in 1898, it was enlarged in 1915.
 A major renovation was completed in 2003, and Quinlan Hall now contains lounge areas and nine state-of-the-art classroom facilities.

 Mobile Hall, built in 1927 and renovated in 1994, houses sophomore and junior men and women.